Japanese people in China: Second Sino-Japanese War

 During the Second Sino-Japanese War, the Japanese government introduced a plan to settle 5 million Japanese in Manchukuo.
-However, following the end of the war, approximately 2,800 Japanese orphans in China were left behind by families repatriating back to Japan.
+However, following the end of the war, approximately 2,800 Japanese orphans in China were left behind by families repatriating to Japan.

 The majority of Japanese left behind in China were women, and these Japanese women mostly married Chinese men and became known as "stranded war wives" (残留婦人, zanryū fujin).
 Because they had children fathered by Chinese men, the Japanese women were not allowed to bring their children back with them to Japan so most of them stayed, as the Japanese law only allowed children fathered by Japanese men to become Japanese citizens.

 21st century

 In 2000s, more Japanese were coming to China due to its opening up and economic reforms, and Japanese nationals living in China increased roughly three times from 46,000 to 140,134 in proportion to the growth in trade volume between the two countries.

 The 2010 Census of the People's Republic of China recorded 66,159 foreign nationals from Japan residing in Mainland China (figure excluding Hong Kong and Macau), representing nearly half of the Japanese Foreign Affairs Ministry figure.
 The number of Japanese emigrants to China and their descendants are unknown.
 However, the peak was 2012 and recently decreasing.
 In 2018, the permanent resident ratio is only 2.7%.

 As of October 2018, the number of Japanese nationals living in China is 140,134 (excluding 25,705 in Hong Kong and 4,200 in Macau) according to a report by the Japanese Ministry of Foreign Affairs, the third largest group of Japanese people outside Japan after the United States and Brazil.

 Shanghai has the largest concentration of Japanese nationals in Greater China.
 As of October 2018, 40,747 Japanese nationals are living in Shanghai.
 The second-largest concentrated city is Hong Kong and the third is Taipei.

+Chinese men in general including students and merchants in Japan freely formed relationships with Japanese females, including schoolgirls during the late 19th and early 20th century, and Chinese male peddlers originating from Fuqing in Fuzhou, Fujian province in particular married Japanese women en masse, fathered children with them and took some of them back to Fuqing.
+Japanese media in the 1920s falsely depicted these relationships in a lurid manner, depicting Japanese girls as getting suckered into relations with Chinese men and demanding they be repatriated back to Japan in the lead up to the Mukden incident.